miguelgimenezgimenez/stopwatch-assessment/README.md

 ## Architecture:

-To Structure the project I have grouped the components as molecules and organisms.
+To Structure the project I have used Atomic design, but since the project is very small i have only used molecules and organisms.

 ### molecules

-Simple components that consist of simple html Elements
+Simple components that consist of simple html Elements **LapTable**
+Table Showing laptimes and maintimes
+**Timer**
+The component that shows the time using setIntervarl functions

 ### organisms
+**StopWatchContainer**

 Components that are composed of molecules and other simple components